spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/IsolatableSectionId.md

 ---
 title: IsolatableSectionId
-description: Unique id of the [[Isolatable Section|section]] that can be isolated as a single unit.
+description: Unique id of the section that can be isolated as a single unit.
 Type: long
 Order: 999
 Unique: false